 2. FURTHER DETAIL ON THE REPORT TOPIC

 2.1 The ARA is prepared according to International Financial Reporting Standards (IFRSs) issued by the International Accounting Standard Board as adapted and interpreted by guidance included in the Government Financial Reporting Manual (FreM).
-The latest publication of the FReM was December 2023.

 Accounting Policies